how to make a trust how to make a trust

 Decide the Type of Trust You Need

 Choosing a trust begins with deciding its type.
 Influence factors include protection needs, control flexibility, and tax implications.
 Two common choices are revocable trusts and irrevocable trusts.
-The former provides control, granting the capability to modify details, while the latter offers protection against creditors, offering a sturdy safeguard but limits modifications.
+The former provides control, granting the capability to modify details, while the latter offers protection against creditors, offering a sturdy safeguard but limiting modifications.

 Choose a Trustee